rajannpatel/landscape-docs/en/landscape-use-cases.md

 To view the graph, click on 'Computers', then 'Monitoring'.
 You can select the monitoring period from the drop-down box at the top of the window.

-## How do I ensure all computers with a given tag have a common list of packages installed?
+## Ensure all computers with a given tag have a common list of packages installed

 Manage them via a [package profile].